October 2014

 How Radio Can Defend the Dashboard

 Dash — “the connected car audiotainment™ conference” — is happening next week in Detroit.
 It’s a big deal, because cars are morphing into digital things as well as automotive ones.
-This means lots of new stuff is crowding onto dashboard spaces where … Continue reading
+This means lots of new stuff is crowding onto dashboard spaces where radios alone used to live.
+This is a big deal for radio, since most listening Continue reading

 Linklings

 Old radio towers toppled as American Dream site preparations continue – News – NorthJersey.com Misses the real story.
-These were the towers that radiated 50,000 watts of WHN, WMGM, WFAN, WEVD and WEPN, all on 1050am, until several years ago, … Continue reading
+These were the towers that radiated 50,000 watts of WHN, WMGM, WFAN, WEVD and WEPN, all on 1050am, until several years ago, when an identical set of three towers were built a couple miles east of these.
+Continue reading